- Coveo for Sitecore Hive Framework

 Although you should build a search page from scratch, you might first want to fast-track your way to a functional implementation.
 This way, you can give a Coveo for Sitecore search interface a test run and get more comfortable with how Coveo components actually look and behave in the Sitecore Experience Editor and in a live web page.
-For this purpose, Coveo for Sitecore ships with an example search page template (see Inserting an Example Search Page with Coveo for Sitecore Hive).
+For this purpose, Coveo for Sitecore ships with an example search page template (see Insert an Example Search Page with Coveo for Sitecore Hive).

 Data Source Management

 Many Coveo for Sitecore Hive components are configurable through a data source.
 Given the amount of Coveo for Sitecore components and the number of instances you might require the same component, your data source count could quickly rise.
 Without proper structure, data source management is arduous.
 Coveo for Sitecore provides branch templates for local and global component parameters which allow you to generate entire folder structures for the storage of your data sources.
-Moreover, Coveo for Sitecore renderings are coded to locate and suggest local and global component parameter folders as appropriate storage locations for your data sources, based on the component type (see Rendering Data Source Branch Templates).
+Moreover, Coveo for Sitecore renderings are coded to locate and suggest local and global component parameter folders as appropriate storage locations for your data sources, based on the component type (see Data Source Branch Templates).

 Search Page Structure

-With data source management taken care of, you are ready to start assembling Coveo components.
+With data source management taken care of, you’re ready to start assembling Coveo components.
 You now need to know the mandatory building blocks in a Coveo for Sitecore search interface and how to piece components together.
 Understanding the search page structure, the base Coveo placeholders and the way Coveo renderings are designed to be embedded in one another eliminates all guesswork in achieving this goal.
 Think of this information as your Coveo for Sitecore search interface assembly plan (see Coveo for Sitecore Hive Search Page Structure).